facioquo/stock-indicators-python/docs/_indicators/.unimplemented/MaEnvelopes.md

 - This method returns a time series of all available indicator values for the `quotes` provided.
 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
-- The first periods will have `null` values since there's not enough data to calculate; the quantity will vary based on the `movingAverageType` specified.
+- The first periods will have `None` values since there's not enough data to calculate; the quantity will vary based on the `movingAverageType` specified.

 :hourglass: **Convergence Warning**: Some moving average variants have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
 See links in the supported [MaType options](#matype-options) section above for more information.